Journalist, Author, Corporate Advisor

 He is an Emmy Award-winning former investigative journalist for CBS News and was CBS’s bureau chief in Tokyo and Hong Kong.
 David reported on the CBS Evening News and CBS Morning News; on the CBS Radio Network; and covered stories throughout the U.S. and Asia.

-David is today a Senior Fellow at the USC Center on Communication Leadership and Policy.
+David is a Senior Fellow at the USC Center on Communication Leadership and Policy.

 Here are some of David’s career highlights followed by detail: